Mouadh2000/E-Commerce-Website/README.md

 - **Dynamic Pricing:** Calculates total price based on selected product quantity.

 ### Shopping Cart
-- **Session-Based Cart:** Allows users to add and remove products, displaying total price.
+- **Session-Based Cart:** Allows both visitors and  users to add and remove products, displaying total price.
 - **Cart Overview:** Shows all products in the cart with the total price.

 ### User Authentication